kamil-pabin/aplikacje-mobilne-pabin-195ic/README.md

-# That is a repository containing my projects in React Native.
+# That is a repository containing my React Native projects.
 Each of them you can see in their own branches, with description and screenshots.